fatihsnsy/fatihsensoy.github.io/content/en/pages/about.md

 toc: false
 ---

+Greetings, I am Fatih!

-Greetings, I'm Fatih Şensoy!
-I am a Cyber ​​Security researcher who aims to develop and specialize himself in reverse engineering and sub-disciplines.
-In addition to being curious, focused on overcoming difficult problems and solving problems, I like to do technical research in the field of Computer Science, Cyber Security, Programming and Reverse Engineering develop myself and share what I know.
+I'm a Security Researcher focused on Reverse Engineering and its sub-disciplines.
+I have a curious, problem-solving personality and I love to do technical research, improve myself and share what I know in the field of Computer Science, Cybersecurity, Programming and Reverse Engineering.

-Areas of my interests and abilities:
+Areas I am interested in

 - Reverse Engineering
 - Low/Medium Programming